 - Holistic health recognizes the interconnectedness among aspects of health and the impact on individual and global health

-What is the HOL minor all about?
+What is the holistic minor all about?

 - Focuses on the professional and personal application of holistic principles and well-being skills

-- Key concepts include: Resilience (bouncing back), well-being, compassion, empathy, mindfulness, and managing stress
+- Key concepts include: resilience (bouncing back), well-being, compassion, empathy, mindfulness and managing stress

 - Focuses on the evidence related to strategies to improve well-being